teleclimber/Dropserver/README.md

 - Lots of missing or half-baked functionality.
 - APIs that the apps use are going to change a lot

 Code quality is variable.
-Some parts are OK, lots are pretty shoddy.
+Some parts are OK, some are pretty shoddy.
 Sorry.

 There is decent code coverage of the Go code (for a project that is nowhere near 1.0).
 Some of the Go tests are flaky, but I am working on fixing those.

 There is little to no test coverage for frontend code, and `denosandboxcode` coverage is sparse.

-## Contributing
+# Contributing

 Contributions are welcome.
 However given the early stage of this project please start by opening an issue with your proposed contribution.